-Most of those families, perhaps believing that the State Fair owned the carousel, took for granted that "their" carousel would be at the fair forever.
+Most of those families thought that the State Fair owned the carousel, and took for granted that "their" carousel would be at the fair forever.
 That was not to be.

-Slated for Auction...
-In 1988, Minnesota carousel fans were shocked to learn that the privately-owned carousel had been put up for sale.
+Slated for auction.
+In 1988, Minnesota carousel fans were shocked to learn that the privately owned carousel had been put up for sale.
 By the time the story hit the newspapers on November 11, twenty horses and a chariot were on a truck headed for a December 10 auction in New York.
-According to the story, the carousel's owners had tried unsuccessfully to find someone to buy the carousel and keep it intact.
+The story said the carousel's owners had tried unsuccessfully to find someone to buy the carousel and keep it intact.

-Saving the Carousel...
-Within 72 hours of learning of the impending auction, Boehm and Peterson formed a non-profit organization called Our Fair Carousel, Inc. (OFC), opened a bank account and post office box, announced through Twin Cities media their intention to acquire the carousel and operate it on a non-profit basis "for the people of Minnesota," and invited help from any source.
-Over the next week, their phone rang non-stop with people calling to tell their stories and offer their support.
-Each day's mail brought contributions, which generally ranged from $100 to a six-year-old's gift of a quarter, two dimes and a nickel "to save my favorite horse."
+Last-minute rescue.
+Within 72 hours of learning of the impending auction, Boehm and Peterson formed a non-profit organization called Our Fair Carousel, Inc. (OFC), opened a bank account and post office box, and announced through Twin Cities media their intention to acquire the carousel and operate it on a non-profit basis.
+They invited help from any source.
+Over the next week, their phone rang non-stop with people calling to tell stories of what the carousel meant to them.
+Each day's mail brought contributions, from $100 to a six-year-old's gift of a quarter, two dimes and a nickel "to save my favorite horse."
 The St. Paul City Council soon voted to use city resources to guarantee a bank loan with which OFC could purchase the carousel.

 On December 10, 1988, after extensive negotiation, Boehm and Peterson traveled to New York and completed the purchase--ten minutes after the auction had begun and moments before the first of the carousel's horses would have been sold.
 By terms of their agreement with St. Paul, they had one year to raise more than $1 million to repay the loan.

 With the help of dozens of volunteers, they also operated the carousel at the Minnesota State Fair in 1989.
-More than 108,000 people rode the merry-go-round in its 75th and final year at the Fair, and they purchased thousands of t-shirts, posters and buttons to generate funds for the cause.
+More than 108,000 people rode the merry-go-round in its 75th and final year at the Fair and purchased thousands of t-shirts, posters and buttons to generate funds for the cause.

 Meanwhile, a "mystery donor" had pledged $600,000, about half the amount needed.
 Later, his identity was revealed as Gerard L. Cafesjian and the carousel was named for him.